-10 toxic foods you shouldn't give your dog
+10 toxic foods you shouldn't give to your dog

 It’s well-known to many dog owners that chocolate can cause serious problems for dogs.
 However, there are a number of common foods you’re likely to have in your home which can cause serious problems for your pet.
 There may be other household foods and items that you should not give your dog, so please consult with your veterinarian prior to giving your dog anything in addition to their regular food.